deermichel/pse-server/README.md

 * Mail SMTP server (running on localhost:25 without authentication - only needed if you want to use email actions).
 Postfix is recommended for simple use cases.
 * Firewall configured to allow connections via port 8080 and 8081.
-* Sensor configuration files placed in folder `./sensors`
+* Sensor configuration files placed in folder `sensors`

 Start server
 -----